ansys/scade-design-rules/doc/source/rules/traceability/llr_or_net_only.rst

 Rationale
 ---------
 This ensures the consistency of the traceability matrices:
-The SCADE ALM Gateway exports only the elements defined as CEs.
+The SCADE ALM Gateway exports only the elements defined as CE.

 Verification
 ------------
-The rule registers to the elements that can have traceability links and raises a violation when an element which is not LLR has link(s) to high level requirements.
+The rule registers to the elements that can have traceability links and raises a violation when an element which is not LLR has links to high level requirements.

 Message: ``the element is not a CE: it shall not trace the requirement(s) <list of requirements ids>``